shivannis/xandr-docs-public/xandr-docs/bidders/uploading-segment-data-using-bss.md

 ---
 title: Bidders - Uploading Segment Data Using BSS
-description: Learn adding your segment file to the system in a multi-step process. ms.date: 11/28/2023
+description: This page is a step-by-step guide to add your segment file to the system with examples. ms.date: 11/28/2023
 ---